readthedocs/readthedocs.org/docs/user/localization.rst

 you are ready for the eventuality that you would want a second language.

 Read the Docs supports hosting your documentation in multiple languages.
+Read below for the various approaches that we support.

 .. contents::
     :local: